BYU vs. Washington State NCAA Football Odds, Plays and Insights | October 23, 2021

 BYU Stats and Trends

-- BYU is 1-3 against the spread and 2-2 overall when the team churns out over 392.3 yards.
+- In games that BYU totals over 392.3 yards, the team is 1-3 against the spread and 2-2 overall.

-- The BYU Cougars have seven giveaways this season, while the Washington State Cougars have 15 takeaways .

 - Find the latest spread and moneyline odds for BYU at SISportsbook.